Skip to main content

 Group Programs

-The Lexington County Museum currently offers 16 hands-on historical experiences that allow children to step back into time. house
+The Lexington County Museum currently offers many hands-on educational experiences that allow children to step back into time.house

-These programs last about an hour with the exception of the Native American program, which is a two-hour program.
-Most of the programs were designed with 2nd/3rd grade South Carolina Social Studies Standards in mind.
+These programs last approximately an hour and were designed to connect with South Carolina Social Studies Standards.
 Programs which are more suitable for younger audiences are noted in the descriptions.

 Times: 9:30 am – 10:30 am